Robert Rankin (photographer)

 Robert Rankin is an Australian landscape photographer and filmmaker.
 Rankin's published photography, filmmaking, and guidebooks raise awareness of the importance of wilderness conservation and promote interest in bushwalking throughout Australia.
-Rankin also participated and organised in orienteering events.

 Education

 As a student at the University of Queensland (UQ), Rankin completed a Bachelor of Science (BSc) in physics and a Master of Science (MSc) in environmental physics.
 Rankin was employed from 1972 to 1976 as a tutor in the UQ Physics Department.

 Rankin joined the university's bushwalking club (UQBWC) in 1970, where he developed a knowledge of the mountainous regions of South East Queensland, the Scenic Rim in particular.
 In early 1972, Rankin flew over and photographed Lake Pedder in Tasmania, a few months before the enlarged lake was flooded for hydro-electric power generation.
 One of these aerial photographs is included in a collection of photos of the lake taken on this trip.
 He returned in January 1973 as the original lake was disappearing under the floodwaters of the Serpentine Dam.